Sukhwinder Kumar

-Sukhwinder Kumar is an Indian politician and a member of Shiromani Akali Dal.
-In 2017, he was elected as the member of the Punjab Legislative Assembly from Banga Assembly constituency.
+Sukhwinder Kumar is an Indian politician and a member of Aam Aadmi Party, before he was a member of Shiromani Akali Dal.
+In 2017 and 2022, he was elected as the member of the Punjab Legislative Assembly from Banga Assembly constituency.
+In 2023, he had contested Jalandhar by-election from SAD and BSP coalition ticket but lost to Sushil Kumar Rinku of Aam Aadmi Party.

 Constituency

 Kumar represents the Banga Assembly constituency.
 Kumar won the Banga Assembly constituency on a Shiromani Akali Dal ticket.
 Kumar beat the member of the Punjab Legislative Assembly, Harjot of the Aam Aadmi Party by over 1893 votes.